Chinglish signs: English in China, part one

 Don’t forget to check back soon for part two…

-4 thoughts on “Chinglish signs: English in China, part one
+4 responses to “Chinglish signs: English in China, part one”

 2. No idea unless I see its Chinese version.